The (Complicated) History of Amazon Advertising 2012 to 2021

 • Amazon Pages

-• Sponsored Products Ads
+• Sponsored Products

-2018—The campaign manager is combined with AMS and rebranded as Amazon Advertising Console.
+2018—The campaign manager is combined with AMS and rebranded as Amazon Ads Console.
 This iteration of the console only allows vendors and first-party (1P) brands to build Sponsored Products, Sponsored Brands, and display ads.

-• Product Ads > Sponsored Product Ads
+• Product Ads > Sponsored Products

-• eCommerce Ads > Product Display Ads > Sponsored Display Ads
+• eCommerce Ads > Product Display Ads > Sponsored Display

-• Headline Search Ads > Sponsored Brand Ads
+• Headline Search Ads > Sponsored Brands

 What is Amazon DSP in 2021?

 Amazon Demand-Side Platform (DSP) is Amazon’s cost per impression (CPM) advertising option.
-Formerly known as Amazon Advertising Platform (AAP), this platform lets retailers buy display, video, and audio ads both on and off Amazon.
+Formerly known as Amazon Ads Platform (AAP), this platform lets retailers buy display, video, and audio ads both on and off Amazon.
 Advertisers who sell on Amazon and also advertisers who do not sell on Amazon can use Amazon DSP.

-Both Sponsored Display Ads and Amazon DSP let advertisers purchase ad space both on and off Amazon.
+Both Sponsored Display and Amazon DSP let advertisers purchase ad space both on and off Amazon.
 However, these two ad types differ when it comes to eligibility, cost, and control.
 Overall, Amazon DPS is a more expensive, but more robust option for Amazon display ads.
+Learn more in our blog: Amazon DSP vs Sponsored Display.

 Timeline of Amazon DSP

-2012—Amazon Advertising Platform (AAP) is released.
+2012—Amazon Ads Platform (AAP) is released.

 This programmatic solution lets brands target shoppers both on and off Amazon using display and video ads.